Please use the following to come to your Academic Advising appointment prepared.

 - Look for an email from your academic advisor giving you instructions for making an appointment with him/her.

-**May 2 – registration will open for new Fall enrollees– you want to try to register before this date so you can be sure classes don’t fill up!**
+**November 2 – registration will open for new Spring enrollees– you want to try to register before this date so you can be sure classes don’t fill up!**

 - Have a tentative plan for your schedule since it is your schedule and you know your preferences of time, days of the week, etc. You can do this by looking at your degree audit in Campus Connect and semester-by-semester plans on the website: www.etbu.edu/schedule.